Man using laptop looks at credit card in his hand

 With no harm to your credit score1

-Let’s take a closer look at what an annual fee is, if an annual fee is worth it, and learn about a few options for credit cards with no annual fee.
+Let’s take a closer look at what an annual fee covers, discuss whether an annual fee is ever worth the cost, and learn about a few options for credit cards with no annual fee.

 What's a credit card annual fee?

-Credit card annual fees are fees your credit card issuer might charge when you open a new credit card and every year after that.
-The fees are usually billed on the anniversary of your account opening.
-This yearly credit card fee is the cost of accessing certain credit card benefits or services.
-For instance, cards with an annual fee might offer additional rewards for eligible purchases, a statement credit for purchases with specific merchants, or other bonus services.
+Credit card annual fees are fees your credit card issuer might charge when you open a new credit card and each year your account stays open after that.
+The credit card company usually bills you on the anniversary of your account opening.
+This yearly expense is the cost of accessing certain credit card benefits or services.
+For instance, personal or business credit cards with annual fees might offer additional rewards for eligible purchases, a statement credit for purchases with specific merchants, or other bonus services.

-An annual fee card usually charges a fee every year with some exceptions.
-According to Experian, you can expect to pay anywhere from $50 to over $500 per year for a card with an annual fee, though the card issuer may waive the fee your first year.
+If you have an annual fee card, you usually have to pay each year, with some exceptions.
+Some credit card issuers waive the fee for your first year.
+According to Experian®, you can expect to pay anywhere from $50 to over $500 per year for a card with an annual fee.

-Whether an annual fee credit card is worth it depends on your preferences.
+Whether an annual fee credit card is worth the extra expense depends on your preferences, the value of the benefits, and your budget.

-For some, paying an annual fee for a credit card could be worth it if the membership rewards and benefits you receive are more than the yearly cost.
-Before signing up for an annual fee card, consider the rewards it offers and what purchases are considered eligible purchases.
+Paying an annual fee for a credit card may be worthwhile if the membership rewards and benefits you receive are worth more than the yearly cost.
+Before signing up for an annual fee card, consider the rewards it offers and whether the eligible purchases line up with your spending habits.

-You may also want to weigh the additional perks.
-For example, paying an annual fee for a branded airline card that offers free checked bags and early boarding might make sense if you’re a frequent flyer.
+You may also want to weigh the additional perks against your lifestyle and priorities.
+For example, paying an annual fee for an airline card that offers free checked bags and early boarding might make sense if you’re a frequent flyer.
 But if you don’t fly often, a cash back card with no annual fee might be the best credit card for you.
-If you’re looking for travel rewards, note that with the Discover it® Miles Travel Credit Card allows cardmembers to redeem rewards for cash to spend with the airline or hotel of your choosing, or on any other expense.
-Plus, Discover has no annual fee on any of our cards.

 Do all credit cards have an annual fee?